Kalaiselvi-25/Resource-Booking-System/README.md

 - npm

 ## ▶️ Usage
-# Clone the repository
 git clone https://github.com/Kalaiselvi-25/Resource-Booking-System.git
-# Navigate to the project
 cd Resource-Booking-System
 1. Ensure the database is created and configured
 2. Start the backend server